William A. Fletcher: Judicial philosophy

 Fletcher is seen as a pragmatist on the court.
 When Fletcher makes a decision, he looks at both the facts of the case and the legal reasoning behind his decision.
 Fletcher reported in an interview that "[p]robably the most important thing, beyond the obvious need for legal education of judges, is the development of a culture of decision making.
 By this I mean a judicial culture in which it is expected that judges will—to the extent of their ability and to the extent human nature will permit—state carefully, fully, and honestly the factual and legal bases for their decisions.
 I make no claim that American judges always live up to that ideal.
 We do not.
 But we try."

 In October 2013, Fletcher delivered the 2013 Madison Lecture, "Our Broken Death Penalty".
 Fletcher was very critical of the death penalty, saying the title "suggests that it might have been unbroken.
 I think it's always been broken."
 In November 2014, in another speech Fletcher mentioned "The death penalty may not discourage criminals from committing murder and is very expensive."

 Statistics

 Between December 2014 and August 2020, Fletcher sat on 34 en banc panels, tied for the most out of any judge excluding Chief Judge Thomas, who sits on every en banc panel.
 Fletcher also tied for most en banc majority opinions written during that time period, having written four.
 Fletcher agreed with Chief Judge Thomas 97% of the time, while he agreed with Judge Callahan 45% of the time and Judge Ikuta only 38% of the time (in which Fletcher and said judge were on en banc panels together).

 Notable rulings

-Fletcher has made rulings on women's rights, abortion, gun control, and the conditions of detainees at the border.
+Fletcher has made rulings on feminism, abortion, gun control, and the conditions of detainees at the border.